 Using a mixed methods data approach that includes collecting and analyzing qualitative and quantitative data, we are seeking to understand the cracks between systems and how an ecosystem can work together to develop effective ways of intervening before people become homeless.

 Hartford, Connecticut: We are applying our data-driven approach to eliminate inflow into homeless within two zip codes in North Hartford, which have the region’s highest rate of homelessness.
 The project aims to achieve zero inflow into homelessness within three years, ultimately uncovering insights that other communities can use to fill in a critical piece to creating a lasting end to homelessness.

 Veteran and Chronic Inflow: We are working with eight communities in Built for Zero to understand the pathways of both veterans and people experiencing long-term homelessness as they move from stable housing to unstable housing and ultimately into homelessness.

 Healthcare and Homelessness Pilot Initiative: We are partnering with the Institute for Healthcare Improvement on a two-year pilot initiative to understand what healthcare systems can do to make a meaningful, measurable, and transformative contribution to ending chronic homelessness across a community.

-The Brownsville Partnership: The Brownsville Partnership is a convener of community stakeholders that are harnessing their collective power to advance the health, safety and prosperity of the storied Brooklyn neighborhood of Brownsville, Brooklyn.
-Over more than a decade, residents, not for profits, government, local business and philanthropy have come together under the Partnership to work collectively on priorities set by Brownsville families.
+The Brownsville Partnership: The Brownsville Partnership convenes community stakeholders to harness their collective power to advance the health, safety, and prosperity of the storied Brooklyn neighborhood of Brownsville.
+Over more than a decade, residents, not for profits, government, local business, and philanthropy have come together to work collectively on priorities set by Brownsville families.
 In 2019, the Brownsville Partnership began transitioning from a project incubated within Community Solutions to become a separate, affiliated not for profit.